Skip to content

 TL;DR

-This paper quantitatively diagnoses the residual stream of LVLMs using a geometric information-theoretic framework based on "information complexity (eRank) + subspace support."
-It finds that attention almost exclusively performs reconfiguration within the subspace, while the FFN injects new semantic dimensions.
-Even more strikingly, replacing learned attention weights with Gaussian noise leads to equal or improved performance on most vision tasks, revealing severe misalignment and redundancy in visual attention of contemporary LVLMs.
+This paper quantitatively diagnoses the residual streams of LVLMs using a geometric information theory framework of "Information Complexity (eRank) + Subspace Support."
+It finds that Attention primarily performs intra-subspace reconfiguration while FFN injects new semantic dimensions.
+More surprisingly, replacing learned attention weights with Gaussian noise maintains or even improves performance on most vision tasks, revealing severe mismatch and redundancy in contemporary LVLM visual attention.

 Background & Motivation

-Background: The decoder of LVLMs remains a Transformer with residual connections, where each module outputs an additive update \(\Delta\mathbf{X}\) written back to the shared residual stream.
-The mainstream assumption is that attention is responsible for in-context reasoning (induction head, copy mechanism), while the FFN acts as key-value memory for storing facts.
-Recent empirical phenomena in LVLMs, such as visual attention sink and visual attention drift, suggest that models may not truly utilize visual evidence.
+Background: LVLM decoders remain Transformers with residual connections, where each module outputs an additive update \(\Delta\mathbf{X}\) to the shared residual stream.
+The prevailing assumption is that attention handles in-context reasoning (induction heads, copy mechanisms), while FFNs act as key-value memory for facts.
+Recent empirical phenomena in LVLMs, such as visual attention sinks and visual attention drift, suggest that models might not be effectively utilizing visual evidence.

-Limitations of Prior Work: Existing analyses mostly remain at the statistical level—visualizing attention maps, performing attention rollout, counting sparse heads, or conducting causal interventions.
-However, these tools: (i) lack a unified theoretical foundation, making it difficult to compare conclusions across modules and metrics; (ii) attention weights themselves have been shown by Jain & Wallace et al. to be unreliable attribution signals; (iii) lack a unified metric to quantify "what the residual update actually changes in the representation."
+Limitations of Prior Work: Most existing analyses remain at the statistical level—visualizing attention weight maps, performing attention rollout, counting sparse heads, or conducting causal interventions.
+However, these tools: (i) lack a unified theoretical foundation, making it difficult to compare conclusions across different modules or metrics; (ii) attention weights themselves have been identified by Jain & Wallace and others as potentially unreliable attribution signals; (iii) there is no unified measure to quantify "what the residual update actually represents."

-Key Challenge: To answer "what do attention and FFN actually do," a unified and comparable metric is needed.
-The LLM representation analysis community has used entropy, effective rank, and other geometric tools to characterize cross-layer quality, but module-level interpretation in LVLMs remains unexplored.
+Key Challenge: To answer "what attention vs. FFN does," a unified and comparable metric is required.
+While the LLM representation analysis community has used geometric tools like entropy and effective rank to characterize cross-layer quality, module-level interpretation for LVLMs remains unexplored.

-Goal: (i) Define "what information a representation matrix \(\mathbf{X}\) contains"; (ii) Quantify "what an additive update \(\Delta\mathbf{X}\) injects into \(\mathbf{X}\)"; (iii) Use these two metrics to diagnose the functional division of LVLM modules, especially to reveal whether visual attention is truly meaningful.
+Goal: (i) Define "what information a representation matrix \(\mathbf{X}\) contains"; (ii) Quantify "what the additive update \(\Delta\mathbf{X}\) injects into \(\mathbf{X}\)"; (iii) Use these metrics to diagnose the functional division of LVLM modules, particularly uncovering whether visual attention performs meaningful work.

-Key Insight: By viewing the representation matrix as lying on a fixed-rank matrix manifold and applying SVD, two geometric objects naturally emerge: "singular spectrum (complexity)" and "column/row subspace (semantic support)."
-The concept of innovation from least squares is then used to quantify the "energy outside the existing subspace" in the update.
-This turns the vague problem of "information change" into a computable subspace projection residual.
+Key Insight: By viewing the representation matrix on a fixed-rank matrix manifold, SVD naturally yields two geometric objects: the "singular spectrum (complexity)" and the "column/row subspaces (semantic support)."
+The concept of "innovation" from least squares can then be used to quantify the energy in the update that "exceeds the existing subspace."
+This transforms the vague problem of "information change" into computable subspace projection residuals.

-Core Idea: Decompose Transformer residual updates into two orthogonal dimensions: "innovation (RID)" vs "reconfiguration (MixIG)," and use this lens to re-examine LVLMs.
+Core Idea: Decompose Transformer residual updates into two orthogonal dimensions: "Innovation (RID)" vs. "Reconfiguration (MixIG)," and re-examine LVLMs through this lens.

 Method